yamash723/macos/README.md

 ```
 ./install.sh --dotfiles
 ```
 These dotfiles are tools settings.
-It will be symlinked with --force to $HOME directory.
+It will be symlinked forcely to $HOME directory.

 * **.zshrc / .zsh** -- zshell configurations.
 * **init.vim** -- neovim configrations.
 It almost is compatible with vim.